isc-projects/bind9/doc/notes/notes-9.16.22.rst

 - When new IP addresses were set up by the operating system during ``named`` startup, it could fail to listen for TCP connections on the newly added interfaces. :gl:`#2852`

-- Reloading a catalog zone which referenced a missing/deleted member zone triggered a runtime check failure, causing ``named`` to exit prematurely.
-This has been fixed. :gl:`#2308`